 Find us at our iconic address

-Dining with us is dining in a timeless piece of history.
+Dining with us is dining in a timeless piece of history

-The history of the Miami Woman’s Club is really the history of the development of the city.
+The history of the Miami Woman’s Club is truly the history of the development of the city.
 The club played a vital role in Miami’s growth and is the product of its pioneering members, from Henry Flagler to Julia Tuttle and Edith Jackson (wife of Dr. James M. Jackson of Jackson Memorial Hospital).

 One of the first projects was the creation of a small library which made headway into the establishment of our municipal library system.
 The club has provided countless services for our city for almost 100 years, from being a landmark in aiding the Red Cross during WWI and WWII to housing the Miami Conservatory of Music for a decade.